Frequently Asked Questions about the Broadband Serviceable Location Fabric (“Fabric”)

-Why does my Fabric data include locations that are outside of my service footprint or in census blocks for which I did not previously submit broadband deployment data in Form 477?
+Why does my Fabric data include locations that are outside of my service footprint for which I did not previously submit broadband deployment data?

 CostQuest makes Fabric data available on a county basis.
-You will receive location records for an entire county if you had previously filed Form 477 fixed broadband deployment data in at least one census block in that county.
+You will receive location records for an entire county if you had previously filed fixed broadband deployment data in at least one location in that county.
 You should only report in the BDC the locations that you have a connection in service or could serve with a standard broadband installation.
-Each record in the Fabric dataset includes the 15-digit census block code for the location, so the filer can filter the data to remove locations in census blocks for which the filer does not (or cannot) serve or otherwise did not previously submit deployment data in Form 477.

 I’m using the Fabric locations to submit my fixed availability data in the BDC, but there are either data elements for a location that I think are incorrect or locations that I think are missing from the Fabric data.
 Should I include in my submission the locations that I believe have errors?
 And how can I certify my submission?